New York City Schools Offering Calculus Classes

 | 86% full-time;

 |Graduation Rate (students began in Fall 2011)||70% (14% transfer)*||50% (25% transfer)*||52% (27% transfer)*|

 CUNY Baruch College

 The Department of Mathematics is part of the Weissman School of Arts and Sciences, and the division offers undergraduate degrees in traditional mathematics and actuarial science.
-In addition to the college's core curriculum, all Baruch students must complete 2 semesters of foreign language and a minor.

 Minor in Mathematics